How the Scots Invented the Modern World: Reception

 Regarding the title and thesis, that the people of Scotland invented the modern world, nearly every reviewer commented on it, some calling it "provocative", a "hyperbole", "absurd" and "pandering to prejudice".

 In The Scotsman, Graham Leicester writes that the "overblown rhetoric invites a sceptical reaction.
 But I suggest we just accept this extraordinary compliment graciously."
 It was likely influenced by Thomas Cahill's How the Irish Saved Civilization and the result of a marketing strategy.
 Several reviewers found that Herman was successful in proving that Scots did have a disproportionate impact on modernity.
 Herman continued this type of theme with his next book, To Rule the Waves: How the British Navy Shaped the Modern World, published in 2004.

 Critics found the book well-written and scholarly but with an over-reaching thesis.
 The reviewer for the National Review defended Herman's use of the word "invented", writing that it has "an older meaning: to discover and understand.
 The [Scots] did not, like a number of their French counterparts, seek to construct a new world ... they instead tried to understand certain traditions and institutions that had spontaneously arisen in the course of man's work, but that were still misunderstood even by many intelligent observers."
 In The Scotsman, reviewer George Kerevan wrote that Herman may have successfully proven his thesis but does not satisfactorily account for "why Scotland?"

-Irvine Welsh accused Herman of neglecting or down-playing some of the unfavourable actions by Scots, like the Highland Clearances, prominence in the slave trade, and the formation of the Ku Klux Klan.
+Irvine Welsh accused Herman of neglecting or down-playing some of the unfavourable actions by Scots, like the Highland Clearances, and prominence in the slave trade in America, and the formation of the Ku Klux Klan.
 The reviewer for The National Interest noted that Herman's study falls short of explaining why the Scottish Enlightenment ended and why "Scotland had declined into a backwater by the end of the 19th century".